 What else do I need to know?

-Netflix has obviously created such an enticing business model that others want in on the action: Amazon and Apple are already attempting to take a bigger piece of the streaming pie as are more traditional media players like the BBC, Disney, and WarnerMedia who’ve all recently launched their own streaming services.
-Part of their strategy relies on taking their pre-existing titles like the Star Wars series and Friends off Netflix – hoping droid nerds and Chandler Bing-loving viewers will follow them.
+Netflix has obviously created such an enticing business model that others want in on the action: Amazon and Apple are already attempting to take a bigger piece of the streaming pie as are more traditional media players like the BBC, Disney, and WarnerMedia, who have all launched their own streaming services.
+Part of their strategy relies on taking their pre-existing titles like the Star Wars series and Friends off Netflix – hoping droid nerds and Chandler Bing-loving viewers will follow them, but they’re also showing signs that they’ll follow the Flix’ example and pump millions into the production of original content – which can only be good news for actors and creators.
 It’s a streaming bun fight out there and only the content-rich (and cash-rich) will survive.

 More in our Decoded series: